nathanlarsen1/PacketCaptureTCPDUMPLinux/README.md

 <br />
 </p>

-I used the tcpdump command to filter the extended packet data from the capture.pcap capture file.
+For the final step in the project, the tcpdump command was used to filter the extended packet data from the capture.pcap capture file.

-This command will run tcpdump with the following options:
+This command will run tcpdump with the following options:</br>
-•	-nn: Disable port and protocol name lookup.
+-nn: Disable port and protocol name lookup.</br>
-•	-r: Read capture data from the named file.
+-r: Read capture data from the named file.</br>
-•	-X: Display the hexadecimal and ASCII output format packet data.
+-X: Display the hexadecimal and ASCII output format packet data.
 Security analysts can analyze hexadecimal and ASCII output to detect patterns or anomalies during malware analysis or forensic analysis.<br/><br/>

 <p align="center">
 <img src="https://i.imgur.com/BnoPJ2G.png" height="100%" width="100%" alt="Update the file with the revised list of IP addresses"/>